csolink/csolink-model/docs/BioticExposure.md

     * range: [LabelType](types/LabelType.md)
     * in subsets: (translator_minimal)
  * [provided by](provided_by.md)  <sub>0..*</sub>
-    * Description: connects an association to the agent (person, organization or group) that provided it
+    * Description: connects an association to the agent (service, organization or group) that provided it
     * range: [Agent](Agent.md)
  * [has attribute](has_attribute.md)  <sub>0..*</sub>
     * Description: connects any entity to an attribute